Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

 \subsection{General settings}

 We follow \citet{DQN} to preprocess the frames of the games by taking the maximum of the recent two frames and changing them to the grey scale.
-However, instead of downscaling them to 84$\times$84 images, we downscale exactly by a factor of 2, which results in 80$\times$105 images like done in \citet{GoExplore}.
-This is to preserve the sharpness of objects in the images and to preserve exact translational invariance of the objects.
-For each step of the agent, the agent stacks the frames seen in the recent 4 steps as the current observation, or as the state $s_t$, and decides an action $a_t$ and executes the action repeatedly for 4 frames in the game and accumulates the reward in the 4 frames.
+However, instead of downscaling them to 84$\times$84 images, we downscale exactly by a factor of 2, which results in 80$\times$105 images as in \citet{GoExplore}.
+This is to preserve the sharpness of the objects in the images and to preserve translational invariance of the objects.
+For each step of the agent, the agent stacks the frames seen in the recent 4 steps as the current observation, i.e.~state $s_t$, and decides an action $a_t$ and executes the action repeatedly for 4 frames in the game and accumulates the rewards during the 4 frames as $r_t$.
 Thus, the number of frames is 4 times the number of steps of the agent.
-One iteration of the gradient descent is performed for every 4 steps of the agent, and the agent executes the random policy for 50000 steps to collect some initial data before starting to do the gradient descent.
+One iteration of the gradient descent is performed for every 4 steps of the agent, and the agent executes the random policy for 50000 steps to collect some initial data before starting the gradient descent.
 The replay memory stores 1 million transition data, using the first-in-first-out strategy unless otherwise specified.
-The neural network architecture is the same as the one in \citet{DuelingDQN}, except that we use additional zero padding of 2 pixels at the edges of the input at the first convolutional layer, so that all pixels in the 80$\times$105 images can be connected to the output.
-Similar to \citet{RainbowDQN}, we set the update period of target networks to be 8000 steps, i.e.~2000 gradient descent iterations, and we use the Adam optimizer \citep{Adam} with a mini-batch size of 32, and make the agent to regard the loss of one life in the game as the end of the episode.
-The default discount factor $\gamma$ is set to be $0.99$ unless otherwise specified, and the reward clipping to $[-1,1]$ is applied except in Sec.~5.3 and \ref{auto init}. \paragraph{Gradient of $L_{\textit{CDQN}}$ when updating the target network}Although we use gradient descent to minimize $L_{\textit{CDQN}}$, when we update the target network by copying from $\theta$ to $\tilde{\theta}$, we have ${\ell}_{\textit{DQN}}(\theta;\tilde{\theta}_i)$ which is exactly equal to ${\ell}_{\textit{MSBE}}(\theta)$ and the gradient of $L_{\textit{CDQN}}$ is undefined.
-In this case, we find that one may simply use the gradient computed from ${\ell}_{\textit{DQN}}$ without any problem and rely on the later iterations to reduce the loss $L_{\textit{CDQN}}$.
-In our experiments, we further avoid this issue by using the parameters $\theta$ at the previous gradient descent step instead of the current step to update $\tilde{\theta}$, and therefore $\theta$ does not become exactly equal to $\tilde{\theta}$.
-This strategy is valid because the consecutive gradient descent steps are supposed to produce parameters that minimize the loss almost equally well, and the parameters themselves should also be very close.
+The neural network architecture is the same as the one in \citet{DuelingDQN}, except that we use additional zero padding of 2 pixels at the edges of the input at the first convolutional layer, so that all pixels in the 80$\times$105 images are connected to the output.
+Following to \citet{RainbowDQN}, we set the update period of the target network to be 8000 steps, i.e.~2000 gradient descent iterations, using the Adam optimizer \citep{Adam} with a mini-batch size of 32 and default $\beta_1,\beta_2$ hyperparameters, and we make the agent regard the loss of one life in the game as the end of an episode.
+The discount factor $\gamma$ is set to be $0.99$ unless otherwise specified, and the reward clipping to $[-1,1]$ is applied except in Sec.~5.3 and \ref{auto init}. \paragraph{Gradient of $L_{\textit{CDQN}}$ upon updating the target network}Although we use gradient descent to minimize $L_{\textit{CDQN}}$, when we update the target network by copying from $\theta$ to $\tilde{\theta}$, ${\ell}_{\textit{DQN}}(\theta;\tilde{\theta}_i)$ is exactly equal to ${\ell}_{\textit{MSBE}}(\theta)$ and the gradient of $L_{\textit{CDQN}}$ is undefined.
+In this case, we find that one may simply use the gradient computed from ${\ell}_{\textit{DQN}}$ without any problem, and one may rely on the later gradient descent iterations to reduce the loss $L_{\textit{CDQN}}$.
+In our experiments, we further bypass this issue by using the parameters $\theta$ at the previous gradient descent step instead of the current step to update $\tilde{\theta}$, so that $\theta$ does not become exactly equal to $\tilde{\theta}$.
+This strategy is valid because the consecutive gradient descent steps are supposed to give parameters that minimize the loss almost equally well, and the parameters should have similar values.
 In our implementation of DQN, we also update the target network in this manner to have a fair comparison with C-DQN.

 \paragraph{Loss}As mentioned in Sec.~4.2, either the mean squared error or the Huber loss can be used to compute the loss functions ${\ell}_{\textit{DQN}}$ and ${\ell}_{\textit{MSBE}}$.
 In Sec.~5.2 we use one half of the mean squared error, and the loss functions are given by